Hyundai Motor India's overall Feb sales over 26%

-New Delhi, March 1 (IANS) Hyundai Motor India on Monday reported a growth of 26.4 per cent in its overall sales including exports during February.
+New Delhi: Hyundai Motor India on Monday reported a growth of 26.4 per cent in its overall sales including exports during February.

 The company's overall sales grew to 61,800 units from 48,910 units sold during February 2020.